vslyo/vslyo.github.io/index.md

 ### About Me
-The pleasure of learning more about our universe is my motivation.
-I love studying physics and mathematics and am currently pursuing quantum information theory.
+The pleasure of learning more about the universe is my motivation.
+I love thinking science and am currently exploring the physics of information.
 I am interested in the relation between the mathematical and physical characteristics of information.
-This journey has pushed me to give up on much of my intuition and only keeps getting more exciting!
+This journey has had many a plot twist, forcing me to give up on much of my intuition, and only keeps getting more exciting!

 ### Curriculum Vitae ([__link__](curriculum-vitae.md))
+##### 2020 - Present
+Physics Graduate at LMU, Munich

-##### 2017 - Present
+##### 2017 - 2020
-Teacher of Physics and Mathematics at Plato's Planet, Dubai
+Tutor of Physics and Mathematics at Plato's Planet, Dubai
+\alpha
 ##### 2013 - 2017
-Undergradute at the Indian Institute of Technology (Indian School of Mines), Dhanbad, India
+Engineering Undergradute at IIT (ISM), Dhanbad

 ### Research Work ([_link_](research-work.md))
-Some of the research work I have done, am working on and plan to do are detailed here.
+My academic work is listed and linked here.
+I hope to update this regularly.

 ### Other Stuff ([_link_](other-stuff.md))
-Reading has always been a hobby of mine, science and mystery are the themes I most enjoy.
-I have also taken a keen interest in music lately and am working on developing it.
-A trip to North-East India May of 2017 kindled the adventure spirit in me and I plan to do some more travel when I get the chance.
+Some of my non-academic interests are listed here.

 ### Contact Info ([_link_](contact.md))
 **email:** vslyo (at) hotmail (dot) com